 - Line a baking sheet with parchment paper, carefully place the prepared pastry over it and bake for 25 to 30 minutes, till the top has turned golden brown in color.

 - You can first bake for 20 minutes, check if it's done and again bake for a few more minutes.

-- Don't over bake as it would turn hard.
+- Don't over bake as it will turn hard.

-- Remove from the oven, let cool down on a wire rack for 15 minutes.
+- Take the baking sheet out of the oven, let cool down on a wire rack for 15 minutes.

-- Using a sharp knife, cut into triangular slices and serve.
+- Using a sharp knife, cut into wedges and serve.

-- This can be stored for 3-4 days in an air-tight container.
+- This can be stored for 3 to 4 days in an air-tight container.
 I assure you that there will not be any leftover.
 It's that Yummy!

 Step by step Pictures